JuliaRobotics/Caesar.jl/docs/src/examples/basic_continuousscalar.md

 Guidelines for developing your own functions are discussed here in [Adding Variables and Factors](../concepts/adding_variables_factors.md), and we note that mechanizations and manifolds required for robotic simultaneous localization and mapping (SLAM) has been tightly integrated with the expansion package [RoME.jl](http://www.github.com/dehann/RoME.jl).

-The next step is to describe the inference problem with a graphical model of type `IncrementalInference.FactorGraph`.
+The next step is to describe the inference problem with a graphical model with any of the existing concrete types that inherit from  `<: AbstractDFG`.
 The first step is to create an empty factor graph object and start populating it with variable nodes.
 The variable nodes are identified by `Symbol`s, namely `:x0, :x1, :x2, :x3`.
 ```julia